AntCMS-org/AntLoader/README.md

 ### Notes

-- Technically, you don't need to use the classmap functionality, however it is recommended for better performance.
+While it's not strictly necessary to use the classmap functionality, we strongly recommend doing so for optimal performance.
+In our tests, we found that using the classmap resulted in significant speed improvements:

-  - RAID0 SSD Array: 85% faster from 0.0691 seconds to 0.01 seconds when instancing 1000 random classes.
+- Software RAID0 SSD Array: 85% faster, reducing the time it took to instance 1000 random classes from 0.0691 seconds to 0.01 seconds.
-  - Standard HDD: 91% faster from 0.0796 seconds to 0.0072 seconds when instancing 1000 random classes.
+- Standard HDD: 91% faster, reducing the time it took to instance 1000 random classes from 0.0796 seconds to 0.0072 seconds.

+So, we encourage you to take advantage of the classmap feature to get the best performance out of our code.

 ### License